-Australia has provided almost 400 scholarships to Tongan students since 1997.
+Australia has provided over 400 scholarships to Tongan students since 1997.

 The signing of the Australia–Tonga Partnership for Development in 2009 saw the scholarship program more closely aligned with Tonga's development priorities.
 Tertiary-level scholarships are focused on addressing Tonga's skills shortage in the fields of education, health, engineering, and economics and public sector management.

 Dr 'Amelia Afuha'amango Tu'ipulotu is the first Tongan to receive a Nursing PhD.
 Dr Tu'ipulotu received an Australian Development Scholarship to complete her doctorate through the University of Sydney between 2007-12.